 Continue straight on to the Pr' Mrazi Wine Cellar, which holds a famous majolica collection.
 Then ascend to the old Premelč (“Puhpinter”) Household, which keeps many old farm tools.

 Continue ascending through a small forest to the crossroads.
-The road straight ahead leads to Bizeljsko Castle, but you should turn left and pass the Lupšina Homestead and Malus Winery, where you will see Bizeljsko Castle in the distance for the first time.
+The road straight ahead leads to the Bizeljsko Castle, but you should turn right, past the Lupšina Homestead and Malus Winery, where you will see the Bizeljsko Castle in the distance for the first time.
 The trail descends steeply through Srajček, runs through the forest and passes a vineyard cottage.
 You will soon see the Obsotelje Region and the town of Klanjec in Croatia.
-The trail will then take you back to the crossroads where you will see the ruins of Cesargrad Castle in Croatia in the far distance.
+The trail will then take you to the crossroads where you will see the ruins of Cesargrad Castle in Croatia in the far distance.
 Stick to the right, walk along the asphalt road and turn left at the next crossroads following the asphalt road.
 At the signboard, turn right onto the gravel cart track that winds across the stream and between fields, meadows and vineyards with the view of Bizeljsko Castle.
 It will take you to the Bizeljsko−Orešje road.

 Turn left and continue along the asphalt road past the Church of St. Magdalene.
 Ascend slightly to the wine-growing Malus Homestead.
 You can see the old Orešje School on the right, named after Anton Martin Slomšek.

 You will see another magnificent building on the way − Šribar Homestead (now Faber), which has always been called “Freihof” (a Hallstatt urn was found here, indicating that the settlement already existed in 3500 BC).
 On the way, you will pass many homesteads offering wine, such as Pavlin, Petrišič, Kunst, Zagmajster, Berkovič, and others.